Building an Arduino Water Quality Monitoring Station (SDG 6: Clean Water and Sanitation)

 5. repeat measurements over time to evaluate consistency

-6. check for analog drift, noisy output, or unstable sensor baselines
+6. check for analog drift, noisy output, unstable sensor baselines, or slow stabilization

-If results appear inconsistent, the problem may be related to sensor calibration, signal noise, water chemistry variation, or probe condition rather than to the measurement logic alone.
+If results appear inconsistent, the problem may be related to sensor calibration, signal noise, water chemistry variation, probe condition, temperature variation, or sampling method rather than to the measurement logic alone.

 Suggested Performance Metrics